 Notice of Privacy Practices

-Asbury University Student Health Services is permitted by federal privacy laws to make use and disclosure of your health information for purposes of treatment, payment, and health care operations.
-Protected health information is the information we create and obtain in providing our services to you.
+Asbury University Health Service is permitted by federal privacy laws to make uses and disclosures of your health information for purposes of treatment, payment, and health care operations.
+Protected Health Information is the information we create and obtain in providing our services to you.
 Such information may include documenting your symptoms, examination and test results, diagnoses, treatment, and any plans for future care or treatment.
 It also includes billing documents for those services.

 Example of use of your health information for treatment purposes:

 - Information obtained by your health care team of providers (this includes but is not limited to, physicians, nurses, specialists and - as applicable - members of the Asbury University Center for Counseling, or the Asbury University Athletic Trainers) will be recorded in your medical record and used to determine the course of treatment deemed best for you.